shindycham/FunGen-AI-Powered-Funscript-Generator/README.md

 ## Start script

-You can use Start windows.bat to launch the gui on windows if you installed with conda
+You can use Start windows.bat to launch the gui on windows.

 ---